Egbert-Azure/Z80-CP-M-format-reader/README.md

 - 7/14/2023: Major change and fix to support different work environments: The default DMA address for transient programs is 0080H.
 The CCP also initializes this area to contain the command tall of the command line.
 The first position includes the number of characters in the command line, followed by the command line characters.
 The character following the last command tail character is set to binary zero.
 The command line characters are preceded by a leading blank and are translated to ASCII upper-case.
 This means the actual "Command tail" is only located from address 0082h, since the "Command tail" length is in 0080h and space is automatically inserted in 0081h.
 That said, with 'Z3PLUS' xtail equ 0082h and with 'CCP' would be xtail equ 0080h KUDOs to Jens Guenther for finding this out and reporting.

 - 7/15/2023: bug fixes and update of readme.md; rebranding foreign.com to alien.com
+- 09/21/2023: new formats provided by Jens Guenther and new release 3.1

 Referring to the source and look at the source code for more information.